Productivist/productivist-yp/productivist-blockchain.md

   * Tokenization enables commercial uses, with no exposure to crypto-currencies fluctuations
   * Private solutions for specific production eco-systems are insulated their own blockchain channels

-#### Participants
+#### Members

-These are the main types of Productivist blockchain participants.
-Roles will be cast for those participants, and specific organizations implemented for them on the Productivist blockchain Hyperledger network.
+These are the main types of Productivist blockchain members.
+Roles will be cast for those members, and specific organizations implemented for them on the Productivist blockchain Hyperledger network.

   * Customers / end users
   * Independant model designers